dodona-edu/dodona-edu.github.io/en/tested/exercise-config/README.md

 }
 ```

-## Programming-language-specific options
+## Options for individual programming languages

-There can also be options specific to a single programming language.
+Programming language modules for TESTed can use their own specific options.
-We discuss the available options below.
+Here's an overview of the options that can be used with the programming languages that are currently supported by TESTed.

 ### Bash

-With the option `shellcheck_config` you can specify a Shellcheck configuration file,
+The attribute `shellcheck_config` takes the path name of a Shellcheck configuration file,
-which will be used to configure the linter.
+relative to the `evaluation` directory of the exercise.
-This file must be located inside the `evaluation` direction of the exercise.
+TESTed will use this configuration file when linting Bash submissions.

-Example (Shellcheck configuration):
+Here's an example that configures a Shellcheck configuration file `shellcheckrc`:

 ```json
 {
   "evaluation": {